 - 1. Find that the project is exempt from the California Environmental Quality Act (CEQA) pursuant to CEQA Guidelines Section 15262 (Feasibility and Planning Studies), 15276 (Transportation Improvement Programs), and 15061 (b)(3) (Common Sense Exemption); - 2.
-Recommend to the City Council to approve the Draft Pedestrian Master Plan as recommended by the City's Active Transportation Committee (ATC); and - Recommend to the City Council to approve General Plan Amendment PGPA-23-0001 amending the Circulation Element to revise and include new policies outlined in the Pedestrian Master Plan.
+Approve the Draft Pedestrian Master Plan (PMP) as recommended by the City's Planning Commission by adoption of a resolution; and - 3.
+Approve General Plan Amendment PGPA-23-0001, amending the Circulation Element to revise and include new policies outlined in the PMP by adoption of a resolution.